 Islandora Playbook¶

-The Islandora Playbook (Islandora-Devops/islandora-playbook) is a tool for installing Islandora Defaults on a single virtual machine.
-It can be used both as a Vagrant project to create a local development environment, and/or as an Ansible playbook which can provision a remote server.
+The Islandora Playbook (Islandora-Devops/islandora-playbook) is a tool for installing the Islandora stack on a single virtual machine.
+It can be used both as a Vagrant project to create a local development environment, or as an Ansible playbook to provision a local or remote server.
+It can set up a Drupal based either on Islandora Starter Site, or your own custom site configs.

 - Virtual Box